victoresque/pytorch-template/README.md

   ```

 ### Tensorboard Visualization
-This template supports Tensorboard visualization using either Pytorch 1.1's `torch.utils.tensorboard` capabilities or [TensorboardX](https://github.com/lanpa/tensorboardX).
+This template supports Tensorboard visualization by using either  `torch.utils.tensorboard` or [TensorboardX](https://github.com/lanpa/tensorboardX).

-The template attempts to choose a writing module from a list of modules specified in the config file under "tensorboard.modules".
-It load the modules in the order specified, only moving on to the next one if the previous one failed.

-* **TensorboardX Usage**

 1. **Install**

+    If you are using pytorch 1.1 or higher, install tensorboard by 'pip install tensorboard>=1.14.0'.

+    Otherwise, you should install tensorboardx.
 Follow installation guide in [TensorboardX](https://github.com/lanpa/tensorboardX).

 2. **Run training**

-    Set `tensorboard` option in config file to:
+    Make sure that `tensorboard` option in the config file is turned on.
-    Set the "tensorboard" entry in the config to:

     ```
-     "tensorboard" :{
+     "tensorboard" : true
-        "enabled": true,
-        "modules": ["tensorboardX", "torch.utils.tensorboard"]
-    }
     ```

 3. **Open Tensorboard server**

     Type `tensorboard --logdir saved/log/` at the project root, then server will open at `http://localhost:6006`

-* **Pytorch 1.1 torch.utils.tensorboard Usage**

-1. **Install**

-    Must have Pytorch 1.1 installed and `tensorboard >= 1.14` (`pip install tb-nightly`).

-2. **Run training**

-    Set the "tensorboard" entry in the config to:
-    ```
-     "tensorboard" :{
-        "enabled": true,
-        "modules": ["torch.utils.tensorboard", "tensorboardX"]
-    }
-    ```

-3. **Open Tensorboard server**

-    Same as above.

 By default, values of loss and metrics specified in config file, input images, and histogram of model parameters will be logged.
 If you need more visualizations, use `add_scalar('tag', data)`, `add_image('tag', image)`, etc in the `trainer._train_epoch` method.